MycoAI/MycoAI/README.md

 * Weights and Biases [[link](https://wandb.ai/site)]

 # Usage
+The MycoAI package was designed for two main usage scenarios:
+1. [**Running pre-written scripts**](#running-scripts): If you have a simple goal (e.g. dataset classification or model training), you can use one of the scripts provided within the [scripts](/scripts) folder.
-In case you want our model(s) to analyze/classify your data, we recommend running one of the provided [scripts](/scripts).
-If you want to experiment with the available options within the MycoAI package (or expand upon them with custom code), you can use the package to write your own scripts.
+2. [**Custom-made code**](#overview): In case you want to experiment with the (many) available options within the MycoAI package (or expand upon them), you can use the package to write your own scripts or modify existing scripts to your demands.

+Whatever approach you follow, you can use MycoAI for the classification of your ITS datasets, training different types of models, and/or comparing their performances.

 ## Running scripts
 Scripts are available within the [scripts](/scripts) folder.
 Scripts can be run